MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 ## Ratings in Adaptive Cards

-Ratings in Adaptive Cards enable users to visually represent feedback or preferences through a star-based system.
-Ratings can be used to collect customer feedback or conduct internal employee evaluations, making it a versatile tool for gathering insights in an interactive and visually appealing manner.

-You can customize the ratings in an Adaptive Card, including size, color, and the number of stars, to fit the design and needs of your app.
-You can display a rating in an Adaptive Card with the `Rating` element or use the `Input.Rating` property to get ratings from users.
+You can display a star rating in an Adaptive Card with the `Rating` property or use the `Input.Rating` property to get ratings from users.
+Ratings enable users to provide feedback or preferences in an interactive and visually appealing manner.
+You can customize how ratings appear in an Adaptive Card, including size, color, and the number of stars, to fit the design and needs of your app.

 ### Rating

+The `Rating` property displays a read-only star rating on your Adaptive Card.
+You can display the number of ratings next to the star rating if you define the `count` property.
+The read-only rating and rating input are visually different.
+This helps users distinguish between the read-only and clickable ratings.

+**Images**

+#### Rating schema

 | Property | Required | Type | Allowed values | Description |
 |----|----|----|----|----|